 Anyone taking antidepressants should be closely watched for suicidal thoughts and behaviors.
 Monitoring is especially important if this is the person’s first time on depression medication or if the dose has recently been changed.
-Signs that medication is making things worse include anxiety, insomnia, hostility, and extreme agitation—particularly if the symptoms appear suddenly or rapidly deteriorate.
 If you spot the warning signs in yourself or a loved one, contact your doctor or therapist immediately.

 Antidepressant suicide warning signs

 - New or worse anxiety

 - New or worse irritability

 - Difficulty sleeping